 Always keep your backup card in a separate place unlike me, who learnt it the hard way.
 Ask for help if you need it.
 People around the world are not as bad as you might think.

-I sincerely hope that none of you get robbed while traveling but if you do, I hope the experience would not be as dramatic as my experience.
+I sincerely hope that none of you gets robbed while travelling but if you do, I hope the experience would not be as dramatic as my experience.
 Only thing is not to give up hope and figure out your options (my option was a brother in law who was willing to send me cash to scrape through).
 I have never been a religious person and will probably never be but I sincerely hope that God gives me the strength not to murder the person who robbed me, if I ever meet him one day.
 J

 Liked it, then pin it.